Komodo/komodo-website/src/pages/blog/2014-11/live-markdown-viewing-in-komodo.html.md

 <img src="https://raw.githubusercontent.com/dcurtis/markdown-mark/master/png/208x128.png" align="right"/>

-Since the Komodo team have been using GitHub more and more, we've been writing a lot more [Markdown] content.
-I personally like markdown (we actually write our blogs in Markdown too), as it's simple text formatting makes it faster (for me) to write web-based content.
+Since the Komodo team has been using GitHub more and more, we've been writing a lot more [Markdown] content.
+I personally like markdown (we actually write our blogs in Markdown too), it's simple text formatting makes it faster (for me) to write web-based content.

-Now, the only problem I was having with writing Markdown in Komodo, is that I had to use an external tool to generate the HTML content in order for me to do a final validation.
+Now, the only problem I was having with writing Markdown in Komodo, is that I had to use an external tool to generate the HTML content in order for me to do a final verification.

 With the addition of the [Markdown Viewer] add-on, this is no longer a problem!
 I can view the generated HTML directly within Komodo and the HTML preview will